Become mentally strong is the key to success.

 - Deny the habit of abandoning your self-respect.
 Nothing comes before your self-esteem.

-- Deny to lower your standards of integrity.
+- Deny lowering your standards of integrity.
 Integrity is a choice, and when you act in ways out of alignment with it, you suffer.

 - Deny the peer pressure.
 No one can make you do or feel something without your permission.